mrexodia/service-manager/DESIGN.md

 ## Implementation Notes
 - Use `sync.RWMutex` for concurrent access to service map and order slice
-- Use channels for graceful shutdown of config watcher
+- Use channels for graceful shutdown of config watcher and cron scheduler
 - Circular buffer: Fixed-size ring buffer (10KB)
 - Process monitoring: Use `cmd.Wait()` to detect exit
-- All services run in separate goroutines
+- All continuous services run in separate goroutines
+- Scheduled services execute synchronously in cron job handler
 - Config watcher runs in background goroutine with 5-second ticker
 - Web server runs in main goroutine with graceful shutdown support
 - **Service Order Preservation**: Maintain separate slice to preserve YAML order